AndyYangjd/HowToUseJuliaWithSublimeText3/README.md

 ### Markdown Editing Package

 Markdown plugin for Sublime Text called **MarkdownEditing**.
 Provides a color scheme with robust syntax highlighting and useful editing features.

+### Open URL Package

+In case of an error, Julia prints the relevant file and line number.
+It is possible to jump directly to this file/line using this package.

 ### TabNine  auto completer